aws-samples/hello-go-cdk/README.md

 ### Using AWS CodeCommit

 If you don't want to use a GitHub repository, you can use AWS CodeCommit as your git repository.
+Using [git-remote-codecommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-git-remote-codecommit.html) is the recommended method for supporting connections made with federated access, identity providers, and temporary credentials.

 Initial deployment might take 4-5 minutes.